FStarLang/FStar/examples/dm4free/README.md

   most checks are fairly lax);
 - try out more things in the definition language; try out with a parameterized `STATE (h: heap)` effect; etc
-- figure out how to properly type-check actions (right now, the code is suboptimal);
 - * and elaboration of lifts
 - inserting "return" on the fly when reflecting Tot computations
 - more examples!
-- figure out the impact of freshen_bv and merge this back into master
 - extraction!

 - it would be good to have a generic way of noticing that a WP